farisKhAlghamdi/Bank-system/README.md

 # Bank-system
-a menu driven command line program that emulate a bank system
+a Python menu driven command line program that emulate a bank system